 Certainly, any commission rate beyond the typical 3% would expect to attract more attention from buyer agents, and potentially result in more home showings.
 But that may not necessarily result in a quicker sale, as there are only a limited number of buyers looking for a home at any given time.
 Plus, an unreasonably high or low commission for the buyer's agent/broker may indicate something suspicious about your property.
 So, we require advertising a buyer agent commission of an industry standard 3%.

 Like any other listing that uses a full-service commission structure.
 The MLS does not advertise the listing broker commission (1% for you).
 No one knows you’re not paying the typical 6% for your listing.
 It will attract the same type of buyer agent as any other listing because it will state a 3% commission for that buyer's agent.

 Currently, we serve at least the following counties of Tennessee.
-Other areas are available, so please contact us if your county is not shown.
+Please contact us if your county is not shown.

 Our business model works for individuals who wish to take advantage of the significant commission savings by performing some of the duties that traditional agents provide at a premium rate.
 Therefore, we ask the seller to perform the following duties:

-Sellers coordinate and conduct their own home showings.
+Sellers coordinate and schedule their home showings.
 You can request the buyer's agent contact you directly and/or use the lock box we provide.
-Since listing agents recommend the seller not be present during home showings, if you can field some phone calls and schedule a few showings, Home Sense does the rest, including passing the savings on to you.
+Since listing agents recommend the seller not be present during home showings anyway, if you can field some phone calls and schedule a few showings, it's really no different than "for sale by owner" or full-fee agent scenarios.
+Be assured Home Sense does the rest, including passing the savings on to you.